KavanMehrizi/kavanmehrizi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <strong>Undergaduate Researcher</strong> @ Amazon-UCLA • <strong>EECS</strong> @ UC Berkeley • <strong>Previously:</strong> <a href='https://www.cmu.edu/scs/s3d/reuse/' target="_blank">CMU</a> / <a href='https://engineering.berkeley.edu/admissions/undergraduate-admissions/junior-transfers/transfer-to-excellence/' target="_blank">Berkeley Engineering</a>
+subtitle: <strong>Undergraduate Researcher</strong> @ Amazon-UCLA • <strong>EECS</strong> @ UC Berkeley • <strong>Previously:</strong> <a href='https://www.cmu.edu/scs/s3d/reuse/' target="_blank">CMU</a> / <a href='https://e3s-center.berkeley.edu/education-diversity/education/undergraduate/tte-transfer-excellence-summer-research-program/tte-program-archive-b/2021-2/' target="_blank">Berkeley Engineering</a>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi there!

+I'm Kavan and I'm an undergraduate Electrical Engineering and Computer Sciences (EECS) major here at the University of California, Berkeley.
+I'm currently working as an undergraduate researcher at Amazon-UCLA under [Prof. Abeer Alwan](http://www.seas.ucla.edu/spapl/) of the Samueli Electrical and Computer Engineering Department in speech processing.
+I'm interested in the in the ability to use automation to build an increasingly innovative way of life, especially in the role that artificial intelligence can play.

+I'm currently open for internships for spring & summer 2024 in an area overall related to the world of software engineering.

+My current interests include human-computer interaction, robotics, data science, and management.
+When not studying, I love being outside by either photographing, hiking, picnicking, cycling, skiing, or just enjoying nature.